 - February 19, 2018

 The bankers also DON’T need to hear another glaringly obvious anecdote about an analyst who has just joined the company and has a great opportunity to work with King/Prince/Senator X from non-cooperative African/Middle Eastern jurisdiction Y – and most importantly – you know that when in doubt, ALWAYS call the company AML/Compliance hotline.

 BUT…for a bank facing large fines, what happens when the scenario isn’t so clear and the answers aren’t multiple-choice?
-How can your technology and your data infrastructure help you rely less on personal judgement and more on facts to prevent money laundering and terrorist financing?
+How can your technology and your data infrastructure help you rely less on personal judgment and more on facts to prevent money laundering and terrorist financing?

 Fines – and budgets – are growing

-Fines and monetary settlements for banks not in compliance with AML regulations are growing, and surpassed $13.4 billion in 2014.
-As such, banks are increasing their investment in counter-measures, which include the employment of former investigators as staff members in senior compliance roles and advanced technology and data systems.
+Fines and monetary settlements for banks not in compliance with AML regulations are growing and surpassed $13.4 billion in 2014.
+As such, banks are increasing their investment in countermeasures, which include the employment of former investigators as staff members in senior compliance roles and advanced technology and data systems.

-According to an Ovum’s annual ICT Enterprise Insights survey, compliance continues to be a core driver of growing IT budgets.
+According to Ovum’s annual ICT Enterprise Insights survey, compliance continues to be a core driver of growing IT budgets.
 The survey showed that 55 percent of retail banking respondents expected AML-related IT budgets to grow in 2016.
 If banks have the IT budget – the next question is – how can they most effectively use it to prevent money laundering and comply with regulatory mandates?
 The answer lies in big data and analytics.

 Follow the money with the data